CSAILVision/semantic-segmentation-pytorch/README.md

 ## Supported models
 We split our models into encoder and decoder, where encoders are usually modified directly from classification networks, and decoders consist of final convolutions and upsampling.
+We have provided some pre-configured models in the ```config``` folder.

 Encoder:
 - MobileNetV2dilated
+- ResNet18/ResNet18dilated
-- ResNet18dilated
+- ResNet50/ResNet50dilated
-- ResNet50dilated
+- ResNet101/ResNet101dilated
-- ResNet101dilated
+- HRNet (HRNetV2-W48)

 Decoder:
-- C1 (1 convolution module)
+- C1 (one convolution module)
 - C1_deepsup (C1 + deep supervision trick)
 - PPM (Pyramid Pooling Module, see [PSPNet](https://hszhao.github.io/projects/pspnet) paper for details.)
 - PPM_deepsup (PPM + deep supervision trick)